evmcnb/quartz/content/Full/Essential hypertension.md

 ## Management

 Treat all >160/100.
-For those at 140/90 treatment depends on other comorbidities and risks but is usually done so.
+For those at 140/90 treatment treat if < 80 years of age AND any of the following apply;
+- target organ damage
+- established cardiovascular disease
+- renal disease
+- diabetes
+- 10-year cardiovascular risk equivalent to 10% or greater

 **Treatment targets**